Caldwell family to meet Swinney amid concerns over who should lead inquiry

 “The police and the Crown Office cannot be trusted to investigate themselves or their former superiors.”

-Miss Caldwell’s mother Margaret, her family and Mr Anwar are set to raise the issue in a meeting with John Swinney and Angela Constance next week.
+Ms Caldwell’s mother Margaret, her family and Mr Anwar are set to raise the issue in a meeting with John Swinney and Angela Constance on Tuesday.

-Packer was found guilty of 33 separate charges, including Miss Caldwell’s murder, 11 rapes and 21 charges, including sexual assaults, against other women.
+Packer was found guilty of 33 separate charges, including Ms Caldwell’s murder, 11 rapes and 21 charges, including sexual assaults, against other women.

-Police Scotland have since apologised to the family of Miss Caldwell and his other victims for how the original inquiry was handled, saying they were “let down”.
+Police Scotland has since apologised to the family of Ms Caldwell and his other victims for how the original inquiry was handled, saying they were “let down”.

+A Scottish Government spokesperson said: “Our thoughts remain with Emma’s family for the terrible loss, pain and grief they have faced for many years.

+“As announced in March, an independent, judge-led, statutory public inquiry will take place into the investigation of Emma’s murder in 2005.